vidsht/Sundown-Studio/README.md

 ## How to Use

-- Navigate through the website's different sections using smooth scrolling or the navigation bar.
+- Navigate through the website's sections using smooth scrolling or the navigation bar.
 - Interact with buttons and images to see the custom animations and transitions.
 - Resize the browser window to see the responsive design in action.